 For low maintenance, easy-to-repair, and reliable built-up roofing system, call us today at 1-866-ROOF-NOW.
 We offer free inspections for your roofing needs throughout the Southwest FL area in Florida.

-Built-up roofing is also often called “tar and gravel” roofing.
+Built-up roofing is also often called “tar and gravel” in the roofing industry.
 This is due to the use of layers of bitumen in the makeup of BUR.
 Bitumen is a black material (earning its nickname of “tar”) that is often derived from a natural source or from residue.
 Bitumen, in simple terms, is usually made from coal tar, cold-applied adhesive, or asphalt.

 Built-up roofing or BURs is one of many roofing systems that are most commonly used.
 They are made up of multiple layers of bitumen that serve as the base sheet which is layered on top of each other, with the top layer often being made of gravel, concrete or crushed rocks which is then covered with aluminum coating or rubber polymer coating.

-Other elements that you can find in BUR systems include:
+Other elements that you can find in BUR commercial buildings systems include: